Monotone Equilibrium in Matching Markets with Signaling: Unique Stronger Monotone CSE

-Theorem \ref{thm_uniqueSME} extends the uniqueness result in Cho and Sobel (1990) and Ramey (1996) to a two-sided matching model with a continuum of senders and receivers.
-If $t_{h}<\tilde{\tau}(\tilde{\sigma}(\bar{z}))$, there are only two types of non-separating stronger monotone CSEs as shown in Lemma \ref{theorem_all_eq_w/o_separating}.
+If $t_{h}<\tilde{\tau}(\tilde{\sigma}(\bar{z}))$, there are only two types of non-separating stronger monotone CSEs as shown in Lemma \ref {theorem_all_eq_w/o_separating}.
 The reason is that pooling can happen only among senders in an interval with $\bar{z}$ being its maximum due to Lemma \ref{lemma_no_bottom_bunching}.

 \begin{lemma} If $t_{h}<\tilde{\tau}(\tilde{\sigma}( \bar{z}))$, then, there are two possible stronger monotone CSEs: (i) a strictly well-behaved stronger monotone CSE and (ii) a stronger monotone pooling CSE. \end{lemma}